soulwing/cas-extension/README.md

 ### Profile Sub-Resources

-A configuration profile supports two kinds of sub-resources:
+A configuration profile supports three kinds of sub-resources:

 * *allowed-proxy-chain* -- specifies a named chain of allowed proxy URLs to be used when validating proxy authentication tickets; you can define as